The Full Story (well, the abbreviated version)

 In 2008, I had an existential crisis.
 I was working 70-80 hours/week and just couldn't figure out what the point was.
 It seemed to me that there had to be more to life than working.

-Before I knew it, I was on a deep spiritual path.
-I spent the next few years learning more about energy, how to work with our Higher Selves and Souls (more expanded states of consciousness that we can access and work with), and how to work with spirit guides (aka: angels, ascended masters, light beings, and many others).
+I spent the next few years learning more about energy and how to work with our Higher Selves and Souls (more expanded states of consciousness that we can access and work with).

 I drank up every drop.
 It seemed like I was finally getting deeper answers to my Qs about life.
 And I felt like I had a greater Purpose.

-They all wish their experiences of practicing were different.
+What I've found is that most lawyers wish that their experiences of practicing were different.

 Everyone wants more free time, more time with their families, less unsatisfying work, less David and Goliath situations, more work that feels meaningful, more civility in the law, a sense of greater Purpose in what they're here to do.
 In short, lawyers want a more heart-centered legal profession where everyone is valued and treated with respect and dignity.

-Because I'm a student of spirituality, I can incorporate spiritual teachings into my work.
+Because I'm a student of spirituality, I can incorporate spiritual teachings into my work, but in ways that are practical for law practices.
 Things like accessing our gut knowing, seeing with more clarity how situations can work out, being able to tell more easily who's telling the truth and who's lying.